 Other pictures and sculptures by other national and foreing artists can also be found there.

 Boca Juniors Club Stadium.
 Del Valle Iberlucea street, Brandsen Street, Roca railway and Aristóbulo del Valle Street.
 The stadium is famous not only for the football matches (soccer) buy also for its architecture.
 It was built by the Slovenian architect Victor Sulcic who lived in Argentina from 1924.
-He solved the problem of having little space to built the stadium placing the tribunes one above the other supported by consoles.
+He solved the problem of having little space to build the stadium placing the tribunes one above the other supported by consoles.

 The stadium is called “La Bombonera” (Bombonera means Chocolate Box), due to its shape.
 It was inaugurated in 1940.
 It has space for 50 thousand people and on its walls are exhibited works of art by Perez Celis and Maccio.

 San Juan Evangelista Church: Olavarría Street and Martín Rodriguez Street.
 It was inaugurated in 1886.
-Its principal facade has a porch which consists of lonian columns.
-The rest of the building, romantic style, was designed hby architect Pablo Besana where you can enjoy the paintings on the cupulas and the lateral altars.
+Its principal facade has a porch which consists of Ionian columns.
+The rest of the building, romantic style, was designed by hby architect Pablo Besana where you can enjoy the paintings on the cupulas and the lateral altars.

 Nuestra Señora Madre de los Inmigrantes Sunctuary: Brasil Street and Wenceslao Villafae Street, Rio de la Plata, Roca railway lines, Suarez Street, Hernandarias Street, Pilcomayo Street, Patricios Avenue and Defensa Street